[Solved] MySQL: Access denied for user ‘username’@’host’ (using password: YES) error in Workbench, HeidiSQL

 Click on Remote MySQL, it will open the configuration screen.

-Step-2 : Add access host
+Step-2: Add access host

-From here you have to allow the IP address to access the SQL server from database tools like Workbench, HeidiSQL installed on your local PC.
+From here you have to allow the IP address to access the SQL server from database tools like Workbench, and HeidiSQL installed on your local PC.

 You have three options here